esimbort/OpenSeesDocumentation/source/user/manual/model/elements/FSIFluidBoundaryElement2D.rst

 This command is used to construct an FSIFluidBoundaryElement2D element object.
 The FSIFluidBoundaryElement2D element is a 2-node linear acoustic boundary element object with the following features:

 #.
 It is based on Eulerian pressure formulation ([ZienkiewiczEtAl1978]_ , [ZienkiewiczEtAl2000]_ , [LøkkeEtAl2017]_ ) for (Class I) fluid-structure interaction problem.
 #.
-It uses a 2 inetgration points Gauss quadrature.
+It uses a 2 integration points Gauss quadrature.
 #.
 Depending on the input variables, it enables the implementation of radiation boundary, reservoir bottom absorption or free surface effects.

 .. function:: element FSIFluidBoundaryElement2D $eleTag $n1 $n2 $cc $alpha $g <-thickness $thickness>